plx-pdg/plx-pdg.github.io/README.md

 If you are teaching a course related to C, C++ or Java, PLX can help you to
 1. ✅ Enhance your exercises by easily adding automated checks
 1. 🏗️ Simplify or remove build configurations
-1. ⌨️Simplify management of exo files and solutions
+1. ⌨️ Simplify management of exo files and solutions
 1. 📊 Enable general overview and easy review

 Want to know more ?
 See [Experience for teachers](/book/teachers.html) in the docs.